 [Central : 10km W of Recanati ; 15km SW of Osimo]

 Parts of the collegiate church of Santa Lucia, in Piazza della Repubblica date back to the Romanesque period.
-The town also
+The

-Museale beside the Church of San Francesco.
+in the Polo Museale beside the Church of San Francesco.

 [South : 20km NW of San Benedetto del Tronto ; 20 km S of Fermo]

-This awesome mountain stronghold stands in the very shadow of Monte Sibilla (2175m), the central peak of the Sibillini Mountains.
+This awesome mountain stronghold stands in the very shadow of Monte Sibilla (2175m), the central peak of the Sibillini

+Mountains.
 Park just below the village to wander around its picturesque narrow streets.
 The Palazzo Municipale houses the charming small Fortunato Duranti collection of 15th and 16th century paintings donated by a local artist during the last century (open weekday mornings from 1000-1300hrs).

 Just after the village, a twelve kilometre detour to the left leads along the beautiful valley of the River Ambro to the 17th century Sanctuary of the Madonna dell'Ambro.
 This has been a place of pilgrimage since 1073, when a mute shepherdess saw an apparition of the Madonna.